• Home

 • NIST and Microsoft Password Policy Best Practices

-August 03, 2022 12 min read
+December 12, 2024 12 min read

 NIST and Microsoft Password Policy Best Practices

-2022 Password Policy Best Practices
+Password Best Practices

 Microsoft Password Policy Recommendations

 Password complexity requirements can cause users to act in predictable ways, doing more harm than good.
 Most people use similar patterns, for example, a capital letter in the first position, a symbol in the last, and a number in the last 2.
 Cybercriminals know this, so they run their dictionary attacks using the most common substitutions, "$" for "s", "@" for "a," "1" for "l".
-Forcing your users to choose a combination of upper, lower, digits, special characters has a negative effect.
-Some complexity requirements even prevent users from using secure and memorable passwords, and force them into coming up with less secure and less memorable passwords.
+Forcing your users to choose a combination of upper, lower, digits, special characters have a negative effect.
+Some complexity requirements even prevent users from using secure and memorable passwords and force them into coming up with less secure and less memorable passwords.

 There is evidence to suggest that users who know they will have to change their password choose weak passwords and are more likely to write them down.
-It may be a better approach to enforce Multi-factor authentication and then encouraging users to make the effort to create a strong password that they will be able to use for a long time.
+It may be a better approach to enforce multi-factor authentication and then encouraging users to make the effort to create a strong password that they will be able to use for a long time.

-• Ban Common Passwords, to keep the Most Vulnerable Passwords out of your System
+• Ban common passwords to keep the most vulnerable passwords out of your system

 The most important password requirement you should put on your users when creating passwords is to ban the use of common passwords to reduce your organization's susceptibility to brute force password attacks.
 Common user passwords include:abcdefg,password,monkey.

-• Educate your Users to not Re-Use their Organization Passwords for Non-Work Related Purposes
+• Educate your users to not reuse their organization passwords for nonwork related purposes

 One of the most important messages to get across to users in your organization is to not reuse their organization password anywhere else.
 The use of organization passwords in external websites greatly increases the likelihood that cybercriminals will compromise these passwords.

-• Enforce Registration for Multi-Factor Authentication
+• Enforce registration for multi-factor authentication

 Make sure your users update contact and security information, like an alternate email address, phone number, or a device registered for push notifications, so they can respond to security challenges and be notified of security events.
 Updated contact and security information helps users verify their identity if they ever forget their password, or if someone else tries to take over their account.
 It also provides an out of band notification channel in the case of security events such as login attempts or changed passwords.